adobe/legacy-stock-api-docs/docs/api/12-licensing-reference.md

 ### Response

 A valid response will trigger a file download, otherwise, an error will be returned.
-Downloads will typically consist of a 302 redirect which points to a signed URL.
+Downloads will typically consist of a 302 redirect which points to a signed URL, but some downloads are served directly without a redirect.

 ### Examples